Mucormycosis: Signs and symptoms

-Signs and symptoms of mucormycosis depend on the location in the body of the infection.
+Signs and symptoms of mucormycosis depend on the location of the infection in the body.
 Infection usually begins in the mouth or nose and enters the central nervous system via the eyes.

-If the fungal infection begins in the nose or sinus and extends to brain, symptoms and signs may include one-sided eye pain or headache, and may be accompanied by pain in the face, numbness, fever, loss of smell, a blocked nose or runny nose.
+If the fungal infection begins in the nose or sinus and extends to the brain, symptoms and signs may include one-sided eye pain or headache and may be accompanied by pain in the face, numbness, fever, loss of smell, a blocked nose or runny nose.
 The person may appear to have sinusitis.
 The face may look swollen on one side, with rapidly progressing "black lesions" across the nose or upper inside of mouth.
 One eye may look swollen and bulging, and vision may be blurred.

 Fever, cough, chest pain, and difficulty breathing, or coughing up blood, can occur when the lungs are involved.
-A stomach ache, nausea, vomiting and bleeding can occur when the gastrointestinal tract is involved.
+A stomach ache, nausea, vomiting, and bleeding can occur when the gastrointestinal tract is involved.
 Affected skin may appear as a dusky reddish tender patch with a darkening centre due to tissue death.
 There may be an ulcer, and it can be very painful.

 Invasion of the blood vessels can result in thrombosis and subsequent death of surrounding tissue due to a loss of blood supply.
 Widespread (disseminated) mucormycosis typically occurs in people who are already sick from other medical conditions, so it can be difficult to know which symptoms are related to mucormycosis.
 People with disseminated infection in the brain can develop changes in mental status or lapse into a coma.

 Cause

 Mucormycosis is a fungal infection caused by fungi in the order Mucorales.
 In most cases it is due to an invasion of the genera Rhizopus and Mucor, common bread molds.
 Most fatal infections are caused by Rhizopus oryzae.
 It is less likely due to Lichtheimia, and rarely due to Apophysomyces.
 Others include Cunninghamella, Mortierella, and Saksenaea.

-The fungal spores are present in the environment, can be found on items such as moldy bread and fruit, and are breathed in frequently, but cause disease only in some people.
+The fungal spores are present in the environment.
+They can be found on items such as moldy bread and fruit, and are breathed in frequently, but cause disease only in some people.
 In addition to being breathed in and deposited in the nose, sinuses, and lungs, the spores can also enter the skin via blood or directly through a cut or open wound, and can also grow in the intestine if eaten.
 Once deposited, the fungus grows branch-like filaments which invade blood vessels, causing clots to form and surrounding tissues to die.
 Other reported causes include contaminated wound dressings.
 Mucormycosis has been reported following the use of elastoplast and the use of tongue depressors for holding in place intravenous catheters.
 Outbreaks have also been linked to hospital bed sheets, negative-pressure rooms, water leaks, poor ventilation, contaminated medical equipment, and building works.
+One hypothesis suggests that the spread of fungal spores in India could be due to fumes generated from the burning of Mucorales-rich biomass, like cow dung and crop stubble.